stax76/OpenWithPlusPlus/README.md

 # Open with++

-Open with++ is a shell extension which adds a customizable context menu to the Windows File Explorer.
-It allows to execute a command line on the selected files and folders.
-A common task is to open files with an application like using the regular Open with menu.
+Open with++ is a shell extension that allows to add command line driven custom menu items to the Windows File Explorer context menu.

 ## Screenshots